mgrechanik/stuff/README_3.md

 #### Loadind a list of cities from an image file

-With the use of [this library](https://github.com/mgrechanik/image-points-searcher  "library to search for points on image") we can load a list of cities from image.
+With the use of [this library](https://github.com/mgrechanik/image-points-searcher  "library to search for points on image") we can load a list of cities from the image.
 And the result of the search could be displayed on the image too.
-It will look like images on [Demo](#demo "the images we get this way")
+It will look like images on [Demo](#demo "the images we get this way").

 Read docs of that library for more information how to prepare images but briefly it is this: On white canvas draw points of 10 px diameter (they are vertices of the graph) and use this image with the code below